aindilis/free-life-planner/README.md

 it's not ready: https://github.com/aindilis/frdcsa-installer ).

-FLP tries to get on top of food security, financial security, emotional security, using many different methods, and aiming at different time frames and levels of detail.
+FLP tries to get on top of food security, financial security, emotional security, etc, using many different methods, and aiming at different time frames and levels of detail.
 It tries to keep a digital twin of the user and apply the gathered life-planning information to their situation.